ENG517/Procedure/soetebierl/p-stardew-valley-create-new-save.md

 ### Pre-Set Selection
 1. Choose the character’s sex.
 It is best to select this first as the clothing and hair styles will change if you decide to switch the sex of your character later.
+   > While selecting a character's sex will change the starting point for the character's hair and outfit, all preset options are available regardless of the character's sex.

 2. Select all set appearance options
    * Skin color
    * Hair style